MOAS in Yemen: famine relief and medical aid

 Around 15.9 million people – over half of Yemen’s population – are facing food insecurity.
 In the last three years, an estimated 85,000 children under the age of five have died from acute malnutrition.
 The famine relief supplies sent by MOAS are therefore critical.

-Our supplies have been provided by Edesia, a US-based nutrition company which manufactures specialised ready-to-use foods.
+Supplies have been provided by our partner Edesia, a US-based nutrition company which manufactures specialised ready-to-use foods.
 We are delighted to be collaborating on this mission, and excited to announce that Edesia has already shipped 27 tonnes of calorie-dense sachets specifically formulated for paediatric malnutrition refeeding programs.
 These supplies have been generously sponsored by two major donors: long-time MOAS supporters Ed and Barbara Shapiro, and the Ruth and Hal Launders Charitable Trust.

 These sachets are extremely effective in supporting normal growth and healthy development in children, as well as saving vulnerable lives.
 Our Plumpy Doz supplies will allow parents to support their children’s rehabilitation at home, rather than in hospitals and clinics which are increasingly difficult to access.
 With two million children under the age of five acutely malnourished in Yemen, we expect this delivery to have an immediate and life-saving impact.